prodeveloper03/ScanX/README.md

 # ScanX
-ScanX is a QR code  and bar code decoder android application .
+ScanX is a native android application which  scan QR code / bar code and decode them and fetch the information binded in QR code/bar code android application .
 _________________________________________________________________
        SCREENSHOTS OF THE APPLICATION
 ________________________________________________________________